-The Company leases 25,900 sq. ft. of production space in Selangor D.E., Malaysia for the production of FC2.
-In 2012, the Company completed the expansion of the facility's manufacturing capacity by 20 percent to approximately 100 million units annually.
-The cost was approximately \$700,000, which was funded internally.

-In fiscal 2014 the Company leased an additional 19,900 sq. ft adjacent to its existing Malaysian facility to support future capacity build-outs which provides sufficient space to add manufacturing capacity of up to an additional 100 million units annually.
-The Company is currently utilizing this facility for warehouse storage.
+The Company leases production space in Selangor D.E., Malaysia for the production of FC2, which currently has manufacturing capacity of approximately 100 million units annually.
+In fiscal 2014 the Company added additional space, resulting in a total of 45,800 sq. ft. in the Company's Malaysia facility, comprised of production and warehouse space and which provides sufficient space to add manufacturing capacity of up to an additional 100 million units annually.
 The Company will consider manufacturing in other locations as the demand for FC2 develops.